-Recently, open innovation (a business development approach that incorporates knowledge and technology from external partners) has garnered significant attention in the new business development departments of large corporations.
+Recently, open innovation—a business development approach that incorporates the knowledge and technology of external partners—has been attracting a great deal of attention in the new business development departments of large corporations.

-It also offers various benefits and potential from a business growth perspective.
+It also offers various benefits and potential from the perspective of business growth.

-For example, it enables entry into "attractive markets that the company alone could not enter" by creating "products and services that could not be developed as an extension of normal production activities."
+For example, it is possible to enter “attractive markets that the company could not enter on its own” by creating “products and services that could not have been developed as an extension of normal production activities.”

-Open innovation involves collaborating with external partners outside your usual network, and it's also a new business venture.
+Open innovation involves collaboration with external parties with whom the company has not previously worked, and it also constitutes a new business venture.

-To achieve tangible results, it requires mobilizing and securing cooperation from numerous individuals both inside and outside the company.
+To implement this effectively and achieve tangible results, you need to mobilize and secure the cooperation of many people both inside and outside the company.

 The key to this internal and external coordination is persuasiveness.
-Therefore, we will outline the fundamental methods for persuading stakeholders.
+Therefore, I will explain the basic methods for persuading stakeholders.

-First, the general flow of open innovation can be organized as follows:
+First, the general process of open innovation can be outlined as follows:

 ① Strategic Planning